 Heading back to school can be a nerve-wracking experience for any child.
-With the start of the new school year comes meeting new teachers, learning hallways, and finding new classrooms.
-When your child is dealing with hearing loss, they may also be dealing with the stress of their unique situation compared to many of their classmates.
-As a parent, it’s advisable to follow the tips that we’re going to go over below to help make the transition into the new school year great for your child.
+The new school year means new teachers, learning hallways, and finding new classrooms.
+When your child has hearing loss, they may also have the stress of their condition.
+When compared to many of their classmates, it may make them feel even more nervous.
+As a parent, follow the tips to help make the transition into the new school year great for your child.

 Introduce Your Child Early

-One of the best moves that you can make as a parent to help your child with hearing loss is to set up an introduction with their teachers before the start of school.
-This can allow your child to become more comfortable around their teacher and be more open to asking them for help when they need it in the classroom.
+One of the best ways to help your child with hearing loss is to meet with their teachers before the start of school.
+This can allow your child to become more comfortable around their teacher.
+They can even be more open to asking them for help when they need it in the classroom.
 Plus, it will remove a lot of that first-day stress of meeting a new authority figure.

 Arrange The Appropriate Tools For Success

-Providing your child with hearing loss with the appropriate tools, like adequate hearing aids, can help to enhance their learning abilities when they’re in the classroom.
-By contacting the school ahead of time, you can learn about the different tools that they have accessible for your child’s hearing care.
+Provide your child with hearing loss with the appropriate tools.
+This includes hearing aids.
+They can help enhance their learning abilities when they’re in the classroom.
+Contact the school ahead of time.
+You can learn about the tools that they have for your child’s hearing care.

-You should be consulting with both the school and your child’s audiologist to determine what the best amplifying device is for your child’s hearing loss condition.
-For example, some children may have more success with an FM system device connected to their hearing aids.
+You should consult with both the school and your child’s audiologist.
+They can help determine the best device for your child’s hearing loss condition.
+Some children may have more success with an FM system device connected to their hearing aids.
 This device gets worn by the teacher and helps to amplify their voice to the student.

-The child’s school may also offer note-taking so that your child can solely focus on listening and learning to the teacher instead of taking notes.
-They also may provide your child with preferred seating in the front of the classroom to allow them to better see and hear the instructor.
+The child’s school may also offer note-taking.
+This helps your child focus on listening and learning to the teacher instead of taking notes.
+They can also provide your child with preferred seating in the front of the classroom.
+This allows them to better see and hear the instructor.

 Working Around The Mask

-If your child’s school requires that they wear a mask in the classroom, it’s important for your child to be able to still hear effectively while wearing their mask.
-Depending on the unique style of hearing aid that your child has, they may find that masks that go over the ears are too distracting.
+Some schools requires a mask in the classroom.
+If this is the case with your child, it’s important for your child to still hear while wearing their mask.
+Depending on the hearing aid that your child has, masks that go over the ears might be too distracting.

-In this case, it’s best to utilize different types of masks that don’t interfere with any of the functioning of their hearing aids.
-Some common examples include an elastic band that goes behind the head and a neck brace that holds the mask at the base of the neck.
+In this case, it’s best to use masks that don’t affect the functioning of their hearing aids.
+Examples include an elastic band that goes behind the head and a neck brace that holds the mask at the base of the neck.
 A simple search for mask hearing care can reveal some great options for your child.

 Call Our Hearing Care Professionals Today

 If it’s time to upgrade your child’s hearing aids, then it’s time to see one of our hearing care specialists.
-Let our friendly hearing care professionals work with your child to find the best hearing aids for their upcoming school year.
+Let our hearing care team work with your child to find the best hearing aids for their upcoming school year.